patchlevel/event-sourcing/docs/pages/pipeline.md

 Middelwares can be used to manipulate, delete or expand messages or events during the process.

+!!! warning

-> :warning: It is important to know that some middlewares require recalculation from the playhead,
-> if the target is a store.
-> This is a numbering of the events that must be in ascending order.
+    It is important to know that some middlewares require recalculation from the playhead, if the target is a store.
+This is a numbering of the events that must be in ascending order.
-> A corresponding note is supplied with every middleware.
+    A corresponding note is supplied with every middleware.

-### exclude
+### Exclude

 With this middleware you can exclude certain events.